Fast weight programming and linear transformers: from machine learning to neurobiology: Neurobiology

 where $k_i = q_i$ is the firing rate of presynaptic neuron $i$, and $v_j$ is an ``activity trace'' encoded by postsynaptic neuron $j$, which we assign to the accumulated postsynaptic calcium level.
 We model the calcium trace as a linear combination of the presynaptic inputs, $v_j = \sum_i U_{ji} q_i$ (though in reality the relationship is nonlinear due to the voltage-dependence of calcium conductance; e.g., we can possibly introduce some non-linear activation function on $\vv$).
 This is equivalent to the FWP setup with $\mW^V = \mU \mW^Q$ and $\mW^Q = \mW^K$.

-We hypothesize that the synaptic strength matrix $\mW$ corresponds to the density/conductance of AMPA receptors, while the matrix $\mU$ governing the calcium response corresponds to the density/conductance of NMDA receptors.
+We hypothesize that the synaptic strength matrix $\mW$ corresponds to the density/conductance of \hyperref[box:glossary_neuro]{\textit{AMPA receptors}}, while the matrix $\mU$ governing the calcium response corresponds to the density/conductance of \hyperref[box:glossary_neuro]{\textit{NMDA receptors}}.
 This distinction is motivated by several facts.
-First, firing rates are primarily governed by sodium channels linked to AMPA receptors, whereas intracellular calcium levels are primarily governed by calcium channels linked to NMDA receptors.
-Second, AMPA receptor plasticity can be induced quickly (on the order of seconds \citep{gustafsson1989onset}) by Hebbian stimulation protocols---fast enough to contribute to performance on working memory tasks \citep{erickson2010single,lansner2023fast}.
+First, firing rates are primarily governed by sodium \hyperref[box:glossary_neuro]{\textit{channels}} linked to AMPA receptors, whereas intracellular calcium levels are primarily governed by calcium channels linked to NMDA receptors.
+Second, AMPA receptor plasticity can be induced quickly (on the order of seconds \citep{gustafsson1989onset}) by Hebbian stimulation protocols---fast enough to contribute to performance (at least in principle) on working memory tasks \citep{erickson2010single,lansner2023fast}.
 In contrast, induction of NMDA receptor plasticity is typically slower \citep{hunt2012synaptic}.
 These two forms of plasticity can also be induced independently.
-Third, AMPA receptor plasticity critically depends on calcium influx, which activates a cascade of protein synthesis and post-translational modification.
+Third, AMPA receptor plasticity critically depends on calcium influx, which activates a cascade of protein synthesis and \hyperref[box:glossary_neuro]{\textit{post-translational modification}}.
 This is consistent with the dependence of fast weight modification on $v_j$, the putative calcium trace.
-In particular, the fastest change induced by Hebbian stimulation is the phosphorylation of AMPA receptors by calcium-activated kinases like PKA and CaMKII \citep{lee2000regulation,soderling2000postsynaptic}.
+In particular, the fastest change induced by Hebbian stimulation is the \hyperref[box:glossary_neuro]{\textit{phosphorylation}} of AMPA receptors by calcium-activated kinases like PKA and CaMKII \citep{lee2000regulation,soderling2000postsynaptic}.

 The generalizations of the vanilla FWP architecture (discussed in Sec.~\ref{sec:more_models}) suggest further nuances to this picture.
 For example, DeltaNet uses $v_j - \sum_i W_{ji} q_i$ in place of $v_j$ in the Hebbian update.
 A possible biological interpretation is that recent neural activity sets a plasticity threshold on postsynaptic calcium, reversing the direction of plasticity when calcium levels are below the threshold.
 Indeed, this is a venerable idea in models of synaptic plasticity \citep{shouval2002unified,graupner2012calcium}.